Courtney Stodden: Relationships

 At age 16, Stodden signed up on the Internet for an acting workshop taught by actor Doug Hutchison, on the recommendation of a friend of their maternal aunt, who worked in Hollywood, and knew Hutchison.
-Hutchison, who was not aware that Stodden was a minor, began a courtship with them over the Internet that lasted between four and six months, during which they fell in love before having met in person.
+Hutchison, who was not aware that Stodden was a minor, began a courtship with them over the Internet that lasted between four and six months, during which the two fell in love before having met in person.
 After Hutchison became aware of Stodden's age, he told their mother, Krista, who had monitored their online exchanges, and was aware of their relationship and their age difference, that he would cease his relationship with Stodden if their parents disapproved.
 Their parents, citing Stodden's "devout Christianity", allowed them to make their own decision.

 On May 20, 2011, Stodden married Hutchison in Las Vegas, Nevada.
 Stodden was his third wife.
 Their relationship drew controversy and criticism, as Stodden was 16 when they married 50-year-old Hutchison, who had been labeled a "pedophile" and "predator".
 It was also reported that Stodden's father was four years younger than his son-in-law Hutchison.
 According to Hutchison, as a result of his marriage to Stodden, his agent quit, his family disowned him and he received death threats.

 On November 1, 2013, the media reported that Stodden and Hutchison were ending their marriage of two and a half years.
 Stodden later told Fox News that their 34-year age gap was a primary contributing factor for their divorce.
 In August 2014, the couple announced that they had reconciled, with plans to renew their wedding vows later that year.

 It was announced on May 17, 2016, that Stodden and Hutchison were expecting their first child.
 In July, around three months into their pregnancy, Stodden announced they had suffered a miscarriage.
 On May 20, 2016, the pair celebrated their fifth anniversary by renewing their wedding vows.

 In January 2017, it was reported that Stodden and Hutchison had separated, but were still living together.
 In March 2018, Stodden filed for divorce and did not request spousal support.
 Their divorce was finalized in March 2020 as Stodden announced on their Instagram, with Stodden stating that they felt "absolutely taken advantage of" and "groomed", which they stated began when he reached out to them via email.
 Stodden made this accusation in a March 2022 interview, along with the statement that Hutchison was emotionally abusive and at times physically abusive, commenting, "I think that's the ultimate power a groomer has over a child.
 That emotional abuse and control."
-Hutchison, however, stated in a 2011 interview that Stodden contacted him via email first.
+Hutchison denied the allegations.
+He also stated in an interview back in 2011 that Stodden contacted him via email first under their mother's supervision, as confirmed by Courtney themself back then.

 On May 28, 2021, Stodden got engaged to their partner, entrepreneur Chris Sheng.
+In July 2023, Stodden announced the engagement had ended.

+In August 2023, Courtney Stodden began dating film director & producer Jared Safier.
+They married on December 3, 2024.